Claude vs ChatGPT on magicdoor.ai (2026): Which One Should You Start With?

 So Which One Should You Choose?

-Choose Claude first if your job is mainly rewriting, editing, support-style writing, or careful refinement.
+Choose Claude first if your job is mainly drafting, rewriting, editing, or review.

-Choose ChatGPT first if your job leans toward code interpreter, spreadsheet analysis, uploaded files, or lower-cost everyday use.
+Choose ChatGPT first if your job leans toward code interpreter, spreadsheet analysis, uploaded files, or the lowest-cost Claude-vs-ChatGPT option.

-Choose both through magicdoor.ai if you want the practical answer.
-Start on the cheaper model, switch when the task changes, and pay only for the turns that actually need the upgrade.
+Choose both through magicdoor.ai if you want the practical answer: start on the cheaper model, switch when the task changes, and pay only for the turns that actually need a higher-priced model.

 FAQ